 Impact and Mitigation Measure Applicability to the Project b) Encourage implementing agencies to orient transportation projects to minimize impacts on existing communities by: Selecting alignments within or adjacent to existing public rights of way.
 Design sections above or below-grade to maintain viable vehicular, cycling, and pedestrian connections between portions of communities where existing connections are disrupted by the transportation project.
-Wherever feasible incorporate direct crossings, overcrossings, or under crossings at regular intervals for multiple modes of travel (e.g., pedestrians, bicyclists, vehicles). c) Where it has been determined that it is infeasible to avoid creating a barrier in an established community, consider other measures to reduce impacts, including but not limited to: Alignment shifts to minimize the area affected.
+Wherever feasible incorporate direct crossings, overcrossings, or under crossings at regular intervals for multiple modes of travel (e.g., pedestrians, bicyclists, vehicles). c) Where it has been determined that it is infeasible to avoid creating a barrier in an established community, consider other measures to reduce impacts, including but not limited to: Alignment shifts to minimize the area Alignment sints to minimize the area affected.
 Reduction of the proposed right-of-way take to minimize the overall area of impact.
 Provisions for bicycle, pedestrian, and vehicle access across improved roadways.
 Impact LU-2 Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
-Not Applicable.
+PMM LU-2: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to reduce substantial adverse effects that physically divide a community, as applicable and feasible.
+Such measures may include the following or other comparable measures identified by the Lead Agency: Not Applicable.
 PMM LU-2 is not applicable to the Project.
 The Project would not physically divide a community.
-In addition, the Project is consistent with the General Plan and underlying zone designation a) When an inconsistency with the adopted general plan policy or land use regulation (adopted for the purpose of avoiding or mitigating an impact) is identified modify the transportation or land use project to eliminate the conflict; or determine if the environmental, social, economic, and engineering benefits of the project warrant an amendment to the general plan or land use regulation.
+In addition, the Project is consistent with the General Plan and underlying zone designation and does not require a General Plan Amendment of Zone Change. a) When an inconsistency with the adopted general plan policy or land use regulation (adopted for the purpose of avoiding or mitigating an impact) is identified modify the transportation or land use project to eliminate the conflict; or determine if the environmental, social, economic, and engineering benefits of the project warrant an amendment to the general plan or land use regulation.
+MINERAL RESOURCES Impact MIN-1 Potential to result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state.
+Not Applicable.
+The Project site is fully developed.
+According to the California Department of Conservation Well Finder, there are no wells within